doolse/sbt-osgi-felix/README.md

 * Use normal SBT libraryDependencies to create bundles
 * Rewrite/Create Manifests from your dependencies (using BND)
 * Put the dependencies into an OSGi Bundle Repository using [Apache Felix](http://felix.apache.org/)
-* Validate the bundles resolution in the OBR repository
+* Validate the resolution of the bundles in the repository
-* Lookup compilation dependencies using the [Felix Bundle Repository](http://felix.apache.org/documentation/subprojects/apache-felix-osgi-bundle-repository.html) resolver
+* Lookup compilation/run/deployment dependencies using the [Felix Bundle Repository](http://felix.apache.org/documentation/subprojects/apache-felix-osgi-bundle-repository.html) resolver
-* Run your code using the [Felix launcher](http://felix.apache.org/documentation/subprojects/apache-felix-framework/apache-felix-framework-launching-and-embedding.html)
+* Run and deploy your code using the [Felix launcher](http://felix.apache.org/documentation/subprojects/apache-felix-framework/apache-felix-framework-launching-and-embedding.html)
-* Deploy your project as a runnable jar

 ## Quickstart